African bush elephants

 savannahs, rainforests, desert

 Poaching for ivory is the largest threat against elephants.
-Scientists estimate that 20,000 African elephants are killed every year.
+Thousands are killed every year.
 At this rate, the African elephant is at risk of becoming endangered.
 Poaching is not the only danger African elephants face.
 Loss of habitat, human-wildlife conflict, and climate change are also threatening their survival.

 Why is ivory so valuable?: Over centuries ivory was sought to create everything from art pieces to piano keys, and was viewed by many as a status symbol.
 High demand contributed to elephant poaching on a vast scale which decimated populations.
 Fortunately, in the UK the majority of the public, as well as politicians, have rejected ivory in favour of elephant protection, with a UK ban on ivory trade passed by Parliament and scheduled to come into force soon.

 IFAW has created a network of rangers, community members and professionals around the world to stop poaching at every stage and protect elephants.
 In Kenya, we connect national park rangers, local Maasai community members and law enforcement officers to create a better system for detecting wildlife crime.
 Through the sharing of information and the use of high-tech data collection, our teams are able to detect crime before it happens and prevent poaching events.